-For student safety, NO student is ever to be dropped off or picked up outside the designated carpool areas (elementary circle and secondary circle).
+For student safety, NO student is ever to be dropped off or picked up outside the designated carpool unloading areas.
 Please follow the Christian Academy approved carpool procedures.

 All students are required to have a transportation permission form on file in FACTS Family Portal.
 Information regarding how the student will arrive and depart from school should be noted on the form.
 Parents must fill out the form before students can receive their class schedules.